Click to grab your free copy of our Garden Tools Cheat Sheet!

 33. Calabaza Pumpkin

-Calabaza, which is also known as West Indian pumpkin is a popular variety grown mainly in the West Indies.
-It is also extremely popular in tropical America and the Philippines.
-Their hardened skin is characteristically lined with vertical ridges, a sign that the pumpkins have reached full maturity.
-Underneath the tough skin is an orange sweet flesh which is ideal for use in recipes for delicious pies.
+Their hardened skin is characteristically lined with vertical ridges, indicating that the pumpkins have reached full maturity.
+Underneath the tough skin is a sweet orange flesh that is ideal for recipes for delicious pies.

 Click here to buy them on Amazon.